modularizer/heap/README.md

 * The homebuyer is able to afford to buy and live in a home they otherwise couldn't afford
 * The investor beats the real estate market due to their amplified participation in the appreciation of the home
   * If the market goes up 4% per year, the investor would make ~8% per year on their investment over the 30 year term
-  * This is competitive with the stock market and also competitive with buying a home and renting it out
+  * If the Real Estate market goes up 4+%/year, the investor would make a higher percentage than they would by buying a home and renting it out (although not as cash flow, just on paper)
+  * The investment could rival the stock market in terms of returns
 * The contract hopefully has a net positive effect on society and the economy by increasing home ownership rates and reducing wealth inequality
 * The contract is a win-win for both parties and is a much better deal than renting for the homebuyer